alfrenJames/FWS-2026-1-87/Hands On Demo/StaticWebPage/README.md

 2. Learn tips and tricks to create a responsive webpage

-3. Deploy the page via GitHub Pages
+3. Deploy the page from Github to Vercel